-A Banksy statue stolen over 10 years ago has been returned to the London square from where it was taken complete with a few additions.
+The Drinker, a statue by Banksy which was stolen over 10 years ago has returned.
+It has been straight back into the London square from where it was originally taken.

-Since then it’s been in the not so safe keeping of AK47 an artist who it would seem had a little bit of feud with Banksy back in the day when Banksy failed to sign an unsigned print he had bought.
+Since then it’s been in the not so safe keeping of AK47.
+An artist who it would seem had a little bit of feud with Banksy back in the day.
+All caused when Banksy failed to sign an unsigned print he had bought.

 This slight resulted in AK47 hijacking the Drinker and demanding a ransom that wasn’t paid.
 An illegal installation anyway, no-one laid claim to the statue once it was taken and so AK47 found himself the owner of more than just a print.

 Now it’s been returned to the same spot albeit with a few slight alterations.
 Namely the additional of a toilet seat and a flush.
-It’s also been renamed the stinker (gettit!! there’s a toilet seat and everything!!!
+The Drinker has also been renamed the stinker (gettit!! there’s a toilet seat and everything!!!
 A toilet seat!!!)

 The Stinker can be found on Shaftesbury Avenue in a little square next to the theatre.
 It was visited on Sunday 13 December 2015.
 For more Banksy related posts have a look at ‘10 Artists who have been compared to Banksy‘